ovrmrw/ionic2-testing-sample/README.md

 ```

 ###Kick all above tests with one shot (rxjs test -> ng2 test -> e2e test)
-In this case, you don't have to run 'ionic serve' in advance.
 ```
 $ npm test
 ```